robjailall/raise-calculator/readme.md

     Jill    Judy     2.0    100000.0        125000.0      -25000.0  -0.25                 113107.0           13107.0  0.13107000000000002    -11893.0         -0.10514822247959899     0.14485177752040101
     Jim     Judy     3.5    150000.0        162500.0      -12500.0  -0.08333333333333326  150341.0           341.0    0.0022733333333333494  -12159.0         -0.08087614157149403     0.002457191761839228

+In these results, we see that employees who are getting underpaid the most get most of the raise budget -- Jill (-25% -> -10.5%), Jake (-12.5% -> -5.8%), and Jane (-11.25% -> -5.9%).
+Jerome is overpaid already, so he gets no raise.
+Jim is close to his market pay, so he gets a small raise.

+### Output Explanation:

 - name
 - manager